azqanadeem/azqanadeem.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+*<This is an old website and no longer updated since I left academia in 2025>*

 I am an Assistant Professor at [University of Twente](https://www.utwente.nl/en/) in the [Semantics, Cybersecurity, and Services (SCS) group](https://www.utwente.nl/en/eemcs/scs/).